CITY PULSE: Water and Color

 Organized chaos

-The ArtScene Gallery is hosting Aleena Mazher, Hira Siddiqui, Maha Rehan, Rabbiya Ilyas and Wasif Afridi’s art exhibition titled ‘Organized chaos’ from April 30 to May 5.
+The ArtScene Gallery is hosting Aleena Mazher, Hira Siddiqui, Maha Rehan, Rabbiya Ilyas and Wasif Afridi’s art exhibition titled ‘Organized chaos’ until May 5.
 Call 0302-2740111 for more information.

-The Full Circle Gallery is hosting Anum Ashraf, Arif Ansari, Farooq Aftab, Muntehaa Azad and Sadia Arif’s art exhibition titled ‘Water and Color’ from April 30 to May 20.
+The Full Circle Gallery is hosting Anum Ashraf, Arif Ansari, Farooq Aftab, Muntehaa Azad and Sadia Arif’s art exhibition titled ‘Water and Color’ until May 20.
 Call 0303-2239038 for more information.

 Economy of Modern Sindh